resbaz/resbaz2022qld/_posts/2021-11-24-online-talks.md

 ### Join us even if you can't join us

 All of the keynote talks and sponsor workshops for ResBaz Qld will be shared online, free and for everyone to watch.
-See the links below to find out what's on offoer
+See the links below to find out what's on offer.

 Keynote talks